 1. Vecindario: getting there

 Travelling from Gran Canaria airport to Vecindario by car will ordinarily see your four wheels negotiate the 11.8km southerly journey along the island’s major motorway, the GC-1, in 11 minutes.
-If heading there in the opposite from Maspalomas, allow 20 minutes on the journey front.
+If heading there in the opposite direction from Maspalomas, allow 20 minutes on the journey front.
 Add 10+ minutes if your starting point’s Puerto Rico.

 Your travelling time will be multiplied if you opt to take a bus.
 Global’s as-the-snail-crawls number 1 will see your rear parked for over a hour from Puerto Rico.
 For an alternative ride, take the number 5 which links the Gran Canaria capital with Maspalomas via Vecindario.

 Just as Maspalomas has usurped municipal capital Tunte in neighbouring San Bartolomé de Tirajana, Vecindario has become more significant than the titular Santa Lucía de Tirajana.
 Resulting in a greater choice on the eating-out front.
 With more restaurants than anywhere else in the municipality.